-In Part 2 of this series, I told you about the best practices of gym owners who delivered a lot of value to their clients and earned a lot from each client in return.
+In this post, I told you about the best practices of gym owners who delivered a lot of value to their clients and earned a lot from each client in return.

 But the more important number is length of engagement (LEG).

 For the nerds out there: It’s easy to game average revenue per member per month (ARM).
 All you have to do is sell a high-priced bait-and-switch program on the front end and then let your clients drop off after the program ends.

 Of course, we don’t recommend that.
 You won’t make a difference in clients’ lives, and your gym will probably go bankrupt pretty quickly.
 But you’ll win the ARM race!
 Just make sure you have gas in your getaway car.

 We had a trainer in Sault Ste.
 Marie who sold a year-long training program at a huge discount.
 For only $999, he’d train you three times per week for a full year.
 He sold a ton of these packages in his first month.
 In his second month, he’d disappeared into the night.
 Great ARM, bad business.

 On the other hand, if your clients aren’t paying enough, you’ll have high churn and no profit anyway.
 The key is to find 150 high-value clients and keep them long term.

 Here’s how the best gyms in the world keep their average client for over two years: